TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/Localization/Index.rst

 Using localized strings
 """""""""""""""""""""""

-Localized string are displayed using the available API: mostly :code:`lang::getLL()` when the corresponding locallang file is loaded, :code:`lang::sL()` otherwise.
-In both these methods, the second call parameter should be left out, unless there's a compelling reason to set it to :code:`TRUE` (which triggers the use of htmlspecialchars()).
+Localized strings are displayed using the available API: Mostly :code:`$GLOBALS['LANG']::getLL()` when the corresponding locallang file is loaded, :code:`$GLOBALS['LANG']::sL()` otherwise.
+In both these methods, the second call parameter should be left out, unless there's a compelling reason to set it to :code:`TRUE` (which triggers the use of :code:`htmlspecialchars()`).